 Isolation & Returning to School

-This page offers isolation guidance for students and staff who have tested positive for COVID-19 regardless of symptoms, or have been exposed to COVID-19 and now have symptoms of illness.
+This page offers isolation guidance for individuals who have tested positive for COVID-19 regardless of symptoms, or have been exposed to COVID-19 and now have symptoms of illness.

 If you have been exposed but have not tested positive and have no symptoms, visit our page on quarantine guidance instead.